 Because I was still living in a dorm at the time, the news of my actions spread quickly, and some people tried to make fun of me, saying that I’ll soon be starting my own farm there, and so on.
 It later turned out that I would be the one who’ll have the last laugh.

 It still took some time before I got the courage to actually start with this whole plan.
 Actually, this process lasted for another three years.
 In my mind, building a house took a serious amount of money, which I simply didn’t have.
 Every time I got close, I chickened out, and spent that cash on a new mobile phone, some latest gadget or even waste it on nightlife (it’s crazy how generous you become after a couple of adult beverages).
 Ultimately, to build a home, you have to start somewhere, and my father finally convinced me to get the ball rolling.
 The plan was pretty simple, take it one step at a time.
 The first milestone was setting the foundation, and at that time, I decided not to even think about the roof of the furniture.
 The truth is, this thinking process truly works, as you won’t ever need to spend 100k at once.
 Each segment usually costs a couple thousand bucks, other than the roof, which skyrocketed to about $20K, but once again, the Bank of Mum and Dad came to the rescue.
 It took four and a half years before I was finally ready to move into my own home, with no bank loans whatsoever dragging me down.
-If I’m being honest, I’m an engineer, and my salary is about 4 times bigger than the average, but let me tell you something, you’ll never be able to earn serious money based on your salary alone.
+If I’m being honest, I’m an engineer, and my salary is about 4 times higher than the median, but let me tell you something, you’ll never be able to earn serious money based on your salary alone.
 It usually takes much more than that, so find yourself a side hustle job, as you’ll likely need to have as many sources of income as possible.
 For example, I continued with event planning from time to time, I sold stuff on eBay, then later migrated to Amazon, heck and I even sold video clips online, and many other things.
 Can you imagine the feeling when your account gets awarded with $4k from some video footage you had buried on your phone since forever?
-And no, I’m not talking about any viral cat videos, it’s just some regular footage, but the media outlets are thirsty for any creative outings, because it’s cheaper for them to find it somewhere instead of having to do is all by themselves.
+And no, I’m not talking about any viral cat videos, it’s just some regular footage, but the media outlets are thirsty for any creative outings, because it’s cheaper for them to find it somewhere instead of having to do it all by themselves.
 I’ll have to admit that it wasn’t always easy… while my friends were goofing around, visiting Monte Carlo, Barcelona, Paris, Cyprus, I was stuck on my parcel, working my ass off alongside construction workers.
 Can you imagine the feeling of this lasting for four and a half years, missing every vacation, spending every weekend working long hours?
 In order to save as much money as possible, we agreed to use an hourly rate, and then worked alongside the workers.
 If I was able to carry 100 bricks within an hour, and I’m the man who pays the bills, you better bet that the workers would have to follow my pace.

 How much did it cost to build a new house?

 It’s impossible to give a straight answer to this question.
-So many factors are in play, starting with the lot price, which can vary up to ten times, depending on the location.
+So many factors are in play, starting with the low price, which can vary up to ten times, depending on the location.
 Furthermore, the material price also varies 10:1 from the most expensive to the cheapest one.
 To be honest, I also used to spend a ton of time, browsing through forums, looking at different prices, but it later turned out that those figures were far from reality.
 I would even go as far as saying that those texts were written by people who never even built a doghouse, let alone the whole thing.

 How long did it take to build a house from scratch?